Skip to main content

 Written by Anni

-The Second Payment Services Directive (PSD2) introduces rules for European online payments and financial services.
+The Second Payment Services Directive (PSD2) introduces new rules for online payments and financial services in Europe.
+This article focuses on one key consequence of PSD2: the ban on surcharges for card payments.

 This article covers: